 Finally, you need to define how you’ll measure success.
 What gets measured gets managed, so establishing the right Key Performance Indicators (KPIs) is essential.
 Your playbook should clearly outline the core metrics that matter most.
 Include a mix of leading indicators (like the number of discovery calls booked or demos completed) and lagging indicators (like conversion rates, deal size, and revenue closed).
 These key performance indicators not only help you track individual and team performance but also allow you to measure the direct impact of your playbook on revenue, highlighting areas for future coaching and refinement.

-How to Structure Your Sales Playbook
+How Should You Structure Your Sales Playbook?

 A brilliant sales playbook is useless if your team can't find what they need when they need it.
 The structure of your playbook is just as important as the content inside.
 A well-organized playbook becomes a trusted, daily resource for your reps, while a poorly structured one becomes a digital paperweight.
 To make sure your playbook actually gets used, focus on making it accessible, integrated into your team’s workflow, and directly applicable to their real-world challenges.